g-clef/g-clef.github.io/lab/hardware.md

 For those of you who don't want to read all the discussion:
  * Servers: 2x Dell r710's (actually google search boxes, but they're just rebranded R710's)
    * 1 RAID-1 for OS, 2x RAID-1's for container storage.
- * NAS: Drobo B810N
+ * NAS: Synology DS1821+
-   * Drives: Some same as in the Servers, others I scrounged from systems I had leftover from previous iterations
- * Network: Totally flat - everything's on a $50 switch
+   * Added 32 GB RAM
+   * 8x 6TB drives
+ * Network: All in one subnet
  * OS: Vanilla Ubuntu 18.04 LTS.

 #### Servers